BrendanNolan/obsidian/shell_arguments_and_options.md

 make it interesting, both arguments are optional, but again, there is still only one sensible way that the shell can interpret arguments.

-- If you provide no arguments (please not that we are talking about arguments here, not options), then `pattern` will get a default value that matches everything and `path` will get a default value which is the current dir.
+- If you provide no arguments (please note that we are talking about arguments here, not options), then `pattern` will get a default value that matches everything and `path` will get a default value which is the current dir.